Target-Aware Video Diffusion Models: Implementation Details

-We use the CogVideoX-5B-I2V model~\cite{yang2024cogvideox} as our base image-to-video diffusion model, producing output videos at a resolution of 720 $\times$ 480 with a total of 49 frames.
-For model fine-tuning, we employ LoRA~\cite{hu2021lora} with a rank of 128 and $\alpha=64$ to the diffusion transformer and designate the word ``target'' as our [TGT] token.
-We optimize the added LoRA layers and the image projection layer while keeping the other parts of the model frozen and train for 2,000 steps using an AdamW optimizer with a learning rate of $1\times10^{-4}$, and an effective batch size of 4.
+We use the CogVideoX-5B-I2V model~\citep{yang2024cogvideox} as our base image-to-video diffusion model, producing output videos at a resolution of 720 $\times$ 480 with a total of 49 frames.
+For model fine-tuning, we employ LoRA~\citep{hu2021lora} with a rank of 128 and $\alpha=64$ to the diffusion transformer and designate the word ``target'' as our [TGT] token.
+We optimize the added LoRA layers and the extended image projection layer while keeping the other parts of the model frozen and train for 2,000 steps using an AdamW optimizer with a learning rate of $1\times10^{-4}$, and an effective batch size of 4.
+The addition of a single channel to the image projection layer for incorporating the target mask introduces 15,360 additional parameters to the 5B-parameter base model, resulting in negligible extra computational overhead.
 We set the cross-attention loss coefficient $\lambda_{attn}=0.1$ and apply the loss to the video-to-text (V2T) cross-attention regions of every third transformer block from the 5th block to the 23rd block of the total 42 blocks.
+This selective application reduces VRAM usage by 71\% compared to applying the loss across all blocks.
 We average the attention maps of these selected blocks and regions and normalize them to $[0, 1]$.
 The overall training takes approximately 6 hours on 4 NVIDIA A100 GPUs.
+For inference, we employ a DPM sampler~\citep{lu2022dpm} with $T=50$ sampling steps and set the classifier-free guidance scale~\citep{ho2022classifier} to 6 with the same dynamic guidance strategy as the original work~\citep{yang2024cogvideox}.
+The inference for a single video approximately takes 249.8 seconds on a single NVIDIA A100 GPU.

-For inference, we employ a DPM sampler~\cite{lu2022dpm} with $T=50$ sampling steps and set the classifier-free guidance scale~\cite{ho2022classifier} to 6 with the same dynamic guidance strategy as the original work~\cite{yang2024cogvideox}.
-The inference for one video approximately takes 4 minutes on a single NVIDIA A100 GPU.
+\subsection{Details on Applications}

-\subsection{Details on Applications.}
+\textbf{Application 1: Physics-Based Imitation Learning.} We use the official code of PhysHOI~\citep{wang2023physhoi} to implement physics-based imitation learning on 3D human poses extracted from our output videos.
+Since our goal is to learn a policy for human motion, we disable modules related to object motions during training.
+Joint training of full modules by obtaining paired data of 3D human pose and 3D object pose via an off-the-shelf object 6D pose estimator~\citep{zhang2023genpose, wen2024foundationpose} could be a possible extension.
+Also, our current imitation learning outputs, as shown in ~\cref{fig:app_supp}, are manually aligned with the 3D scene due to different scales between estimated 3D human pose translations and the scene.
+Since the 3D location of the initial pose is given through 3D insertion of humans, we may adjust the scale of the subsequent translations, leveraging the depth information, which we leave as future work.